webhookdb/webhookdb/webhookdb-website/src/docs/cli.md

 That it, it must match the regular expression `/^[a-zA-Z][a-zA-Z\d_ ]*$/`.

 We understand this may be an issue in some rare cases, such as if WebhookDB needs to integrate with some existing system.
-If that's the case, please email webhookdb@lithic.tech and let us know.
+If that's the case, please email <a href="mailto:webhokdb@lithic.tech">webhookdb@lithic.tech</a>
+and let us know.

 ## [And More!](#and-more)